 This course provides students with an opportunity to apply concepts learned in the classroom in applied settings.
 Students will continue working with clients under the guidance of mentors.
 Focus will be on continuing providing continuous services for clients as well as beginning to build their own client base.
-In addition, focus will be placed on
+In addition, focus will be placed on professional development and learning the basics of building a brand.

-Grade Type: Pass/Fail Fee: Additional practicum fee Prerequisite(s): SPP 560
+Grade Type: Pass/Fail

+Fee: Additional practicum fee

+Prerequisite(s): SPP 560